 Triglycerides are a type of fat or lipid found in our blood.
 When we have an excess of calories in our system, our bodies convert them into triglycerides which are then stored in our fat cells.
 Having high levels of these in our bodies may up our risk of heart problems.

-Eggs that are enriched with Omega-3 can help lower triglycerides in our bodies.
+Eggs that are rich with Omega-3 can help lower triglycerides in our bodies.
 Eggs that come from chickens that are fed with feeds that are laden with omega-3 provide more fatty acids than those that are not.
 Although fish, nuts, and seeds are naturally rich with Omega-3, preferring enriched eggs can give you a substantial amount of it.

 If you’re a vegan and don’t want to partake of Omega-3 as they come from fish, you can forego them and opt for those that are not fortified.